cloudblue/connect-python-openapi-client/docs/guide.rst

 ^^^^^^^^^^^^^^^^^^^^^

-To create a new resource inside a collection you can invoke the :meth:`~cnct.client.models.Collection.create` method on the corresponding :class:`~cnct.client.models.Collection` instance:
+To create a new resource inside a collection you can invoke the :meth:`~connect.client.models.Collection.create` method on the corresponding :class:`~connect.client.models.Collection` instance:

 .. code-block:: python